 By default the M50 shows a simplified version of the menu, which is different from the standard Canon menu.
 It hides lots of advanced settings and in order to get access to all settings you’ll need to switch to the classic Canon DSLR menu by setting Menu display to standard.

 The Mode guide gives you an explanation of the mode that you choose with the Mode dial.
 Leave this on if you’re a beginner.

 If this is turned on, you’ll see an explanation of every element in the Menu system through a pop-up box at the bottom of the screen.

 Star icon (green)

 My Menu allows you to build your own menus.
 You can add all your most used Menu functions to this page like Format for instance.
 Adding favourite functions to this menu means that you’ll be able to access them quicker than having to browse through the entire Menu system.

-I hope you’ve enjoyed this run-through of the entire Canon EOS M50 Menu system with some added tips and tricks.
+I hope you’ve enjoyed this run-through of the entire Canon M50 Menu system with some added tips and tricks.

 The Canon M50 is a fantastic mirrorless camera, and as you might have noticed, there are many features hidden inside the Menu system.
 If you have questions, ask them in the comment section below.
 Happy shooting!